alex-bu-89/tips-and-tricks/tips/typescript.md

 }
 ```

-## Create a Type with Some Fields of Another Type
+## Create a type with some fields of another type

 ```ts
 type Item = {